pagekey/education/183-Nix-Debugging-Strategies/README.md

 Note that this build fails because we kept it simple by not specifying the GitHub source code location.
 For our purposes, this is good enough - you can now see that the derivation was evaluated, and we got some useful debug info from it!

 ## 3. Clearing Cache with Surgical Precision

 A huge issue I ran into while figuring out how to build source code directly from GitHub was **caching**.
 Nix loves caching, and we should love it too!
 It's the thing that lets us install Firefox in seconds instead of hours and hours to build every single dependency from scratch.

 However, sometimes we need to get around caching.
 When you're changing a remote file often because you're debugging, it's really annoying if an old version gets stuck in cache.
 Thankfully, there are some steps we can take to get around this.

 All we have to do to get around this is to figure out the Nix Store path for whatever is cached, and (carefully) delete it.
-For example, run this in `nix repl`:
+If a build is failling on a file, you can usually just check the log to figure out which one.
+You should be able to see which entry in the store is referenced somewhere.

+However, if you're still having trouble, you can run a command in `nix repl` to see which store entry it returns:

 ```bash
 $ nix repl